learn-co-curriculum/dsc-gradient-descent-step-sizes-lab/README.md

 You will be able to:

-- Understand how to go from RSS to finding a "best fit" line
+- Use gradient descent to find the optimal parameters for a linear regression model
-- Understand how gradient descent can be used to find the best intercept for your linear regression model
+- Describe how to use an RSS curve to find the optimal parameters for a linear regression model

 ## Setting up our initial regression line